Trump adds restrictions on Cuba travel, business

 The Trump administration will begin strictly enforcing the authorized exemptions that allow travel between the US and Cuba and prohibit commerce with Cuban businesses owned by the military and intelligence services.
 The President also directed Secretary of State Rex Tillerson to convene a task force on expanding Internet access on the island and reiterate the United States' opposition to efforts in the United Nations to lift the Cuban embargo until more is done to honor human rights.

-Trump nodded to the fact that the embassy in Havana will stay open, arguing that it will be open "in the hope that our countries can forge a much stronger and better path."
+"To the Cuban government, I say, put an end to the abuse of dissidents, release the political prisoners, stop jailing innocent people, open yourselves to political and economic freedoms, return the fugitives from American justice, including the return of the cop killer Joanne Chesimard," Trump said, referencing the former Black Panther who was convicted of murder in 1977.

+Trump responded well to the adoring crowd, even at one point kissing a Cuban dissident on the cheek and pronouncing "Little Havana" with a mimic Cuban accent.

-He added, "We challenge Cubans to come to the table with a new agreement that is in the best interest of both their people and our people and also of Cuban-Americans."
+He challenged the Castro regime "to come to the table with a new agreement that is in the best interest of both their people and our people."

+And in possibly his toughest rhetoric directed at Castro, Trump flatly said, "the harboring of criminals and fugitives will end.
+You have no choice.
+It will end."

 Ahead of Friday's remarks, the Cuban government -- including Cuban President Raul Castro -- is signaling a willingness to negotiate with Trump.